All Episodes

 So what happened?

-Okay, you know, they haven't given any and all.
+So, you know, they haven't given any and all.

-You know, it's interesting because I mean so what happens?
+You know, it's interesting because, I mean, so what happens?

-Honest prosecutors uh don't destroy that stuff, dishonest prosecutors do, and again, you brought up the Ted Stevens case.
+And again, you brought up the Ted Stevens case.

 Right.

-It is, it's supposed to be.
+It's supposed to be.

-Uh, you know, are you guys hiding documents?
+You know, are you guys hiding documents?

-This is an Article III judge, which means you know he's answerable to nobody.
+This is an Article III judge, which means, you know, he's answerable to nobody.

-He's a judge federal judge for life.
+He's a federal judge for life.

-Uh and he has the authority to do that.
+And he has the authority to do that.

 Right, he does.